Packing Short Plane Spanning Graphs in Complete Geometric Graphs: Centralized Construction

 \subsection{Constructing two almost disjoint layers}

-With the above observations we can proceed to show a construction that almost works for two layers.
-To this end we consider the minimum spanning tree $\MST(S)$ to be rooted at a leaf~$r$.
+With the above observations we can proceed to show a construction that almost works for two layers: a single edge will be part of both layers, while all other edges occur in at most one tree.
+To this end we consider the minimum spanning tree $\MST(S)$ to be rooted at an arbitrary leaf~$r$.
 For any $v\in S$, we define its {\em level} $\ell(v)$ as its distance to $r$ in $\MST(S)$.
 That is, $\ell(v)=0$ if and only if $v=r$.
 Likewise, $\ell(v)=1$ if and only if $v$ is adjacent to $r$ etc.

 For any $v\in S\setminus\{r\}$, we define its {\em parent} $p(v)$ as the first vertex traversed in the unique shortest path from $v$ to $r$ in $\MST(S)$.
 Similarly, we define its {\em grandparent} $g(v)$ as $g(v)=p(p(v))$ if $\ell(v)\geq 2$ and as $g(v)=r$ otherwise (i.e., $g(v)=p(v)=r$ if $\ell(v) = 1$).
-Each vertex $q$ for which $v=p(q)$ is called a child of $v$.
+Each vertex $q$ for which $v=p(q)$ is called a \emph{child} of $v$.